rawvin/methods/content/post/arch-chars.md

 A key distinction is that a characteristic, also referred as non-functional requirement or quality attribute, is qualitative in nature and cannot be measured whereas a trait provides a class of attributes that can be measured using observability techniques and other response indicators.
 {{< /blockquote >}}

-Below are a few architectural characteristics referenced in the works of [Neal Ford](http://nealford.com/) et al. that are relevant to cloud native application architectures.
+Below are a few architectural characteristics referenced in the works of [Neal Ford](http://nealford.com/) et al. relevant to cloud native application architectures.

 ## Agility